Vickylove5223/RecordLane/README.md

 # RecordLane

-A privacy-first, open-source screen recording application that stores all recordings directly in your Google Drive.
-Built with React, TypeScript, and Google Drive API integration.
+A privacy-first, open-source screen recording application that stores all recordings directly in your YouTube channel.
+Built with React, TypeScript, and YouTube API integration.

 ## Features